dwaipayan-bond013/SQL-Portfolio-Projects/Zomato Sale Analysis/README.md

 SELECT Items, Number_of_orders FROM top_5_food WHERE rank <= 5;
 ```

 👉 Based on customer segmentation and this result personalised recommendations can be generated along with other offers to increase CLV.
-For example here SInce Salad is the lowest order item, it can be recommended along with noodles targeting a healthy package of meal.
+For example here Since Salad is the lowest order item, it can be recommended along with noodles targeting a healthy package of meal.

 ### 2. ⏰ Peak Order Timing
 - Most orders placed between **10AM - 12PM**.